rstudio/gt/README.md

 table (for sake of brevity, we’ll use just the first 6 rows).
 We can use the `gt()` function to initiate the process (providing `mtcars` to the `tbl` argument), creating an HTML table object.
-Because `mtcars` is a data frame with rownames, a stub is automatically created–row names are cool again\!
+Because `mtcars` is a data frame with rownames, a stub is automatically created.
 After that, a few functions can be used to add and customize the output table:

   - `apply_theme_striped()`: styles the table with a basic striped row theme